 On this page you will discover:

-- typical cost to replace a fuse box
+- The typical cost to replace a fuse box.

 Here’s what Mark, an electrician from Farnham told us:

 Replacing a fusebox won’t in itself solve all the problems with an older installation.
 Modern consumer units are very sensitive to changes in the electrical current, so if your wiring installation is very old, you may find that the new unit trips frequently.
 To avoid this, the installation should be fully tested prior to changing the unit.
-This can take several hours but is a necessary step.
+This can take several hours but is a necessary step, especially in older homes.

 Take a Moment to Answer This One Question (optional)

-The following poll is entirely optional but we would love to have your answer:
+The following poll is entirely optional but we would love to have your answer, you can also see how others voted:

 Electrician’s Work Schedule